An elliptical incision is often required when a skin lesion is required to be excised, for example:

 - Chronic irritation or discomfort

-- Diagnostic purposes
+- Cosmetic or diagnostic purposes

 Most lesions can be excised under local anaesthetic.

-*Melanomas often require much more extensive resection and therefore are not a common general surgical procedure.
+*Melanoma often require much more extensive resection and therefore are not a common general surgical procedure.

 - Once the sterile area has been prepared and the area anaesthetised, plan your elliptical incision, ensuring that the length is at least three times the width